hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 * `admin_create_user_config` - (Optional) Configuration block for creating a new user profile.
 [Detailed below](#admin_create_user_config).
 * `alias_attributes` - (Optional) Attributes supported as an alias for this user pool.
 Valid values: `phone_number`, `email`, or `preferred_username`.
 Conflicts with `username_attributes`.
 * `auto_verified_attributes` - (Optional) Attributes to be auto-verified.
 Valid values: `email`, `phone_number`.
+* `deletion_protection` - (Optional) When active, DeletionProtection prevents accidental deletion of your user pool.
+Before you can delete a user pool that you have protected against deletion, you must deactivate this feature.
+Valid values are `ACTIVE` and `INACTIVE`, Default value is `INACTIVE`.
 * `device_configuration` - (Optional) Configuration block for the user pool's device tracking.
 [Detailed below](#device_configuration).
 * `email_configuration` - (Optional) Configuration block for configuring email.
 [Detailed below](#email_configuration).
 * `email_verification_message` - (Optional) String representing the email verification message.
 Conflicts with `verification_message_template` configuration block `email_message` argument.